 Community Healing Center is the Addiction Treatment Center to Put You on the Path to Recovery.
 We are here for individuals, couples, and families dealing with addiction and substance abuse.
 Kalamazoo area residents in need of addiction treatment can find hope and begin their journey to recovery at our facilities.

 Adults with chronic alcohol addiction, opiate addiction, or other drug addictions should contact Community Healing Center to find out about admission to our detox center.
 Our heroin addiction treatment and substance abuse detoxification services are offered at our treatment center, in a positive, nurturing recovery environment for both men and women, ages 18 and older.
 Medical monitoring helps to reduce the duration and complications associated with withdrawal during detox.
 Southwest Michigan area patients can rely on the 24-hour nursing care that we provide for our detox patients.

-Detoxification and Residential Treatment at our beautiful treatment center typically involves a stay of 10 to 18 days.
+Detoxification and Residential Treatment at our beautiful treatment center typically involves a stay of 10 to 18 days, depending upon your medical insurance.
 We offer state-of-the-art services for residents of Kalamazoo and all of Southwest Michigan.

 If you or a loved one is in need of heroin addiction treatment or struggles from other drug or alcohol addictions, seek substance abuse detoxification at Community Healing Center in Kalamazoo, MI.
 We are committed to providing our patients with financially and geographically accessible holistic healing services.
 Take the first step with detox.
 Give us a call today to learn more about how we can help you heal.
 Contact Community Healing Center at (269) 382-9820 or (800) 338-5444 ext.
 121 to speak with one of our intake specialists.
 This program is open 7 days per week, 24 hours per day.

 See below for information on what patients should bring to Community Healing Center, as well as visitation policies and more.
 We promote healing and health for both our patients and their loved ones on this important journey to recovery.